rbbrzrd/GIMP-plugins/README.md

   **Description**

   Display a window with (7 items) info on the selected layer.

-  With three action buttons: a ComboBox to select an active layer, 'Enter text' in 'layer-info' parasite and 'Save all' in a file.
+  With three action buttons: at the top a ComboBox to select an active layer, at the bottom an 'Enter text' in 'layer-info' parasite and 'Save all' in a file.

   **Installation**